Airport transfers Santo Domingo – how to get to Punta Cana and the city

 First, you have to get from Las Américas International Airport to Santo Domingo, which can be done in two different ways.

-The first option (which is your only option if you are traveling with luggage) is to take a taxi, an Uber or a prebooked private transfer* to Parque Enriquillo in the center of Santo Domingo.
+The first option (which is your only option if you are traveling with luggage) is to take a taxi from Las Américas Airport to Santo Domingo, an Uber or a prebooked private transfer* to Parque Enriquillo in the center of Santo Domingo.
 This is where the busses are leaving.
 The ride should cost you around 30-35 USD per vehicle per way.
 Calling an Uber would be cheaper, but be prepared that they will decline the official app price and charge you a higher fee (see explanations further below).

 Once you arrive at Parque Enriquillo, you can take the direct bus from Santo Domingo to Punta Cana.
 The bus is traveling six times a day between 7 am and 4 pm.
 Make sure to be at the bus station around 45 minutes before as tickets sell out quickly.